C++ application programming interface

 • prepare(): write an entire sequence in the memory buffer

-• verify(): verity the correctness of the sequence stored in the memory
+• verify(): verify the correctness of the sequence stored in memory

 • transfer(): perform the transfer